NSBLab/BrainEigenmodes/README.md

 ## Installation

 Download the repository and you're good to go.
-Read the comments and documentation within each code to guide you in your usage.
+Read the comments and documentation within each code for usage guidance.

 ## Downloading data

-Due to their file sizes exceeding the limit allowed in GitHub, you will need to fill the `data/examples`, `data/results`, and `data/template_eigenmodes` directories with some data that you can downloaded from this Zenodo repository (LINK TO BE UPDATED).
+Due to their file sizes exceeding the limit allowed by GitHub, you will need to fill the `data/results` and `data/template_eigenmodes` directories with some data that you can downloaded from this Zenodo repository (LINK TO BE UPDATED).

 All empirical data are from the [Human Connectome Project](https://db.humanconnectome.org/).
-Please consult the link for detailed information about access and licensing.
+Please consult the link for detailed information about access, licensing, and terms and conditions of usage.

 ## Dependencies